 The Miami Military Museum and Memorial is dedicated to saving and interpreting the rich military heritage of South Florida.
-We honor military service, sacrifice, and accomplishment, and its importance to our community, Florida, and the nation.
+We honor military service, sacrifice, and accomplishment, and its importance to our community, Florida and the nation.
 We present the history of WWII in south Florida, including the heroic clandestine military activities of the Cuban Exile anti-Castro freedom fighters during the Cold War.
 We examine Vietnam, Desert Storm, Iraq and Afghanistan, with our focus on Florida and especially Miami-Dade County.
-Our building was the headquarters and is the last remaining structure of Naval Air Station Richmond (Richmond Heights south of Miami takes its name from the base).
+The building was the headquarters and is the last remaining structure of Naval Air Station Richmond.
 During the Cold War it was CIA Station JM-WAVE, headquarters for anti-Castro activities.
-We are listed on the National Register of Historic Places, and are on the grounds of Zoo Miami, immediately next to the Gold Coast Railroad Museum.
+The building is listed on the National Register of Historic Places, and it is on the grounds of Zoo Miami, immediately next to the Gold Coast Railroad Museum.

 Help us Preserve and Honor the Service Men & Women of South Florida by passing this rich heritage to our children ...Please donate today!